 - The thumbprint of the API certificate that is installed on your local computer.
-This certificate must match a certificate that you have uploaded to the Windows Azure Developer Portal on the Account page.
-For more information, see Appendix B. - You can find your Subscription ID on the Account page in the Windows Azure Portal.
+This certificate must match a certificate that you have uploaded to the Management Certificates page of the Windows Azure Management Portal. - You can find your Subscription ID in the properties pane of the Management Certificates page in the Windows Azure Management Portal.

-Note: The API Certificate gives you access to all the Windows Azure Service Management API functionality.
+The API Certificate gives you access to all the Windows Azure Service Management API functionality.
 You may want to restrict access to this script to ensure that only authorized users have access to your Windows Azure services.
 This is not the same certificate as the SSL certificate used by the HTTPS endpoint.